 From a policy perspective, it is important to think about the process of diversification into frontier products within the broader economic complexity framework.
 Building economic complexity is about developing an increasingly complex network off interconnected products.
 This is evident in the diverse set of industries in which the frontier products fall - chemicals, plastics, metals, machinery, automotives, agro-processing, etc. These industries all vary in capital intensity.
 Focussing solely on developing the least capital-intensive of these products ignores the interconnectedness of these products.
-For example, chemical products are typically produced using highly capital-intensive industries, such as agro-processing.
+For example, chemical products are typically produced using highly capital-intensive production techniques.
+Yet, the chemicals industry is closely linked to other less capital-intensive industries, such as agro-processing.
 Therefore, this interconnectedness implies that the development of one, which is capital-intensive, complements the development of the other, which is less capital-intensive.

-Hence, we note that building complexity is predicted to raise growth outcomes, albeit in capitalintensive industries, and this is ultimately linked to higher levels of employment in the long-run.
+Hence, we note that building complexity is predicted to raise growth outcomes, albeit in capital-intensive industries, and this is ultimately linked to higher levels of employment in the long-run.